uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 {interactive slug="2d-arrow-manipulations" type="whole-page" text="Swapping Coordinates" parameters="config=coord-swap"}

-This is a simple *rotation* transformation, also useful for positioning objects in a scene, but also for specifying things like camera angles.
+This is a simple *rotation* transformation, useful for positioning objects in a scene, but also for specifying things like camera angles.

 Typing all these coordinates by hand is inefficent.